 Peter’s Denial

 The story is told in all four Gospels.
-After Jesus was arrested in Gethsemane, he was brought to the house of the High Priest for an informal trial.
+After Jesus was arrested in Gethsemane he was brought to the house of the High Priest for an informal trial.
 Peter followed at a distance and waited in the courtyard.
 Three times, people recognized him as one of Jesus’ followers.
-Three times, Peter denied it: “I don’t know the man!”
+Three times, tradition holds that Peter denied it: “I don’t know the man!”
 (Matthew 26:72).
 Then the rooster crowed, and Peter remembered Jesus’ prediction: “Before the rooster crows, you will disown me three times” (Matthew 26:34).
 Peter went outside and wept bitterly.

 The church’s name, Gallicantu, preserves this moment in stone.
 The rooster that crowed in the predawn darkness of that night gave the hill its name, and the church built here ensures that the sound of that crow echoes through every visit.